Skip to main content

 An initiative for a better tomorrow.
 An organization for the true citizens of Earth, who want to create a better place to live in.
 "It's better to make our planet 'Earth' worth living rather than searching for some other in the Cosmos."

-Esports Club
+Fashion Club

 Future Medical Professional Club

-The Future Medical Professional Club provides students an opportunity to acquire information about future and present medical events.
+The Future Medical Professional Club offers students an opportunity to acquire information about future and present medical events.
 The club aims to not only help students determine how and where they see themselves in the medical field but helps them stay informed regarding all aspects of the industry.

 Global Thought Club